sunfishcode/wasm-reference-manual/WebAssembly.md

 returns [true] if either operand is a NaN.
 It is the logical inverse of the `eq` instruction.

+> This instruction corresponds to what is sometimes called "unordered or not equal", or "une", in other languages.

 #### Floating-Point Less Than

 | Mnemonic    | Signature                   | Families | Opcode | Syntax      |